Alexandrov geometry: foundations: Differential

-Finally, if $\spc{L}$ is not geodesic one needs to make two adjustments in the above constructions.
-Namely: \begin{enumerate}[(i)] \item For geodesic $[u_t v_t]$ to be defined, one has to take in (\ref{u_t}) $u_t\in \Str(v_t)$, $u_t\approx\exp_p(t\cdot u)$.
-More precicely,
+Finally, if $\spc{Z}$ is not geodesic one needs to make two adjustments in the above construction.
+Namely: \begin{enumerate}[(i)] \item For the geodesic $[u_t v_t]$ to be defined, in (\ref{u_t}) one has to take $u_t\in \Str(v_t)$, $u_t\approx\exp_p(t\cdot u)$; more precisely,